qubitdigital/qubit-sdk-ios/README.md

 ### Alternatively, install from GitHub

-Once you have cocoa pods installed, navigate to the Podfile in your app’s root directory.
+Once you have CocoaPods installed, navigate to the Podfile in your app’s root directory.
 In the file, add the lines:

 ```
 use_frameworks!